The Roots of our Christian Faith

 Much of today’s Christian theology disregards the Old Testament Torah as outdated and “only for Israel,” or “only for the Jews.”
 The foundation upon which the Christian New Testament faith is built, however, is the Old Testament.
 The Old Testament was authored by Hebrew writers and reflective of a Semitic style and culture.
 All of the New Testament books, with the exception of Luke, were also written by Hebrews.
 The Apostle Paul, who wrote much of the New Testament, was a Jew and followed the laws of the Torah.
 He declares in Acts 21:39, “I am a Jew . . .”
 In Acts 24:14, he tells Governor Felix, “I believe everything that agrees with the Law and that is written in the Prophets.”
 To King Festus he declared, “I have done nothing wrong against the Jews or against the Temple.”
 (Acts 25:8) And in Acts 28:17 he said to the Jews in Rome, “I have done nothing against our people or against the customs of our ancestors.”

-The New Testament is full of teachings and theology founded in the Old Testament.
+The New Testament is full of teachings and theology founded on the Old Testament.
 New Testament authors refer to approximately sixteen hundred scriptures from the Old Testament in their writings.
 Yeshua’s own teachings reflect His intimate knowledge of the written Law.
 The Old Testament is the foundation upon which the revelation of the New Covenant is built.
 The Old and New Testaments are interdependent and part of the same story of Israel and our Messiah.
-You can not have a clear understanding of the New Testament without the foundation and a clear knowledge of the Old Testament.
+You can not have a clear understanding of the New Testament without the foundation and clear knowledge of the Old Testament.

-This identity theft of our Biblical heritage as believers in Messiah has robbed the church of an understanding of the deep and rich covenant heritage they have in their faith.
+This identity theft of our heritage as believers in Messiah has robbed the church of an understanding of the deep and rich covenant heritage they have in their faith.
 We are interpreting Scripture based upon a Hellenized Greek filter instead of reading it through the eyes of one who understands the culture of the people who were speaking and being spoken to.

 How did we get so far from our Biblical roots?